tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

-4. HTTP Response code can be selected as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.
+4. HTTP Response code can be selectable as `403 Forbidden` to deny access pages, `404 Not Found` to hide pages or even `200 OK` to redirect to the top page.

 5. Referer suppressor for external link.
 When you click an external hyperlink on admin screen, http referer will be eliminated to hide a footprint of your